-HCPA has a significantly high population of students whose first language is not English, and whose parents do not speak English.
-Additionally, many of the parents of our students have not graduated from an American school, and thus may not be familiar with the educational system of their children.
+HCPA has a significantly high population of students whose first language is not English and whose parents do not speak English.
+Additionally, many parents of HCPA students have not graduated from a school within the United States, and thus may not be familiar with the educational system of their children.
 A majority of our families are at an economic disadvantage.